ptvan/ptvan.github.io/_posts/2019-11-02-command-line-tools.md

 Finally, the author covered [Weka](https://www.cs.waikato.ac.nz/ml/weka/), a Java-based tool for clustering/regression and [BigML](https://bigml.com/) for machine-learning, sprinkling in tips for using [GNU parallel](https://www.gnu.org/software/parallel/) along the way.

+### Some words about tools: Pandas, ggplot, seaborn

+Since I'll be doing a lot of exploratory data analysis and visualization, it's worth discussing tools Python has for these tasks.
+[Pandas](https://pandas.pydata.org/) is Python folks' answer to the R [Tidyverse](https://www.tidyverse.org/), in the sense that both attempt to streamline common data structures and functions for interactive data analysis.
+But as they say, the devil is in the details.

+Where the tidyverse comes with its own visualization library, the well-known [ggplot2](https://ggplot2.tidyverse.org/) package, Python folks are blessed and cursed with options: the old-school [matplotlib](https://matplotlib.org/), the new-school [seaborn](https://seaborn.pydata.org/), the web-oriented [Bokeh](https://docs.bokeh.org/en/latest), as well as a [Python version of ggplot](http://ggplot.yhathq.com/).

 Being written in 2014, `Data Science at the Command Line` undoubtedly will feel a bit limited or quaint for newer generations of data science folks.
 Still, it is a useful guide for people looking to expand their toolkit, and the author should be commended.
 As they say, the classics never die.

 * _maybe I'm just old and cranky :)_